Wolfr/textcutter/README.md

 There is only one outstanding feature currently:

 * [ ] Layers need to remain in the same position after the plugin is ran
+* [ ] Layers need to retain their styles when cutting and pasting